-Information regarding closure/delay of ON CAMPUS activities is sent via voice message, text message or e-mail to all students registered on the university's Crisis Alert System https://www.jbu.edu/student-handbook/crisis-alert/ Students are highly encouraged to register for this notification service.
+Information regarding closure/delay of ON CAMPUS activities is sent via voice message, text message or e-mail to all students registered on the university's Crisis Alert System (CAS).
+Students are highly encouraged to register for this notification service.
 For learning experiences scheduled OFF campus, students will need to refer to the course syllabus, course materials, or special instructions from the clinical faculty.